Helping You On Your Way

 Kenya: You will require a tourist visa ($50).
 Please make sure that you state your reason for entry as ‘holiday’.
 You can apply for your visa before you travel through the Kenyan High Commission or get it upon entering the country.

-Tanzania: You will require a tourist visa ($50) and a C Class Volunteer Visa ($120).
-You can apply for your tourist visa in advance from the Tanzanian High Commission but will need to get your C Class visa when you arrive in Tanzania.
+Tanzania: You will require a tourist visa ($50) and a Volunteer and Wildlife Permit ($200).
+You can apply for your tourist visa in advance from the Tanzanian High Commission but will need to get your Volunteer and Wildlife Permit when you arrive in Tanzania.

 Borneo: Visa is free on entry.